-In 2016 the Group got 100% share in the charter capital of LLC "Gorny otdykh" through making contribution to the charter capital and acquisition of share in the charter capital of LLC "Gorny otdykh".

-The Group's management considers the transaction as an acquisition of assets and liabilities, rather than as a business combination in accordance with the definitions in IFRS 3 "Business combinations".
+In 2016 the Group got 100% share in the charter capital of LLC "Gorny otdykh" and classified the transaction as an acquisition of assets and liabilities, rather than as a business combination in accordance with the definitions in IFRS 3.
+"Business combinations".